 Bark Crab Spider (Bassaniana versicolor)

-Detailing the identifying qualities of the Bark Crab Spider, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Bark Crab Spider.

 Updated: 2/5/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org